 We encourage authors to focus their efforts on online sales.
 Generally, this gives them more control over their book sales.
 Sales from their own website, ebay store, facebook, etc. The greater the demand you create for your book, the greater the response from your future readers.
 This does however, include more effort on your behalf in relation to the marketing and creating awareness for your book.

 A book does not have to be returnable to sell through any of these channels.
-You will make much more money per book sale than through either wholesale or retail distribution.
+You make more money, per book sale, than through the traditional channels of wholesale or retail distribution.

 Let’s clarify the difference between a distributor, wholesale or retail distribution.

 Distribution equals a catalogue listing.
 The title of your book.

 Ingram have the ordering systems of 39,000 independent and chain bookstores.
 At the same time, libraries and online retailers worldwide.
 Plus, every major e-book retailer (including iBookstore, Kobo, Amazon Kindle, Barnes & Noble, Nook, etc.).
 In other words and at the same time, accessing more than 195 countries.
 Your title/s get true worldwide distribution.